pythonanywhere/help_pages/articles/ChangingSystemImage.md

 the change might break any code you have that relies on the old installed versions.

+### Python versions

+The new system image may not support the version of Python that you are using.
+In particular, double-check your websites to see which ones they are using, and check it against the [per-system-image list of Python versions](/pages/PythonVersions).

 ### Virtualenvs

 Because of the changes to the point releases of Python